 Nourishing Your Body After Giving Birth & During Postpartum

-And because of this, the postpartum period following childbirth is not a time for you to go on a "diet" or restrict calories.
+A woman's nutrition is just as important after giving birth as it is during pregnancy.
+And because of this the postpartum period following childbirth is not a time for us to go on a "diet" or restrict calories.

 The extra weight your body gained during pregnancy actually serves a purpose -- it protects you and serves as an energy storehouse for you and your baby.